Previous Post: Bloodvein Headwaters Day 5: Larus Lake to Barclay Lake

 While the pictograph site between Murdock and Larus Lakes had been impressive (see here for some pix), this stretch of vertical granite at the east end of Artery Lake has one of the more famous pictograph faces of the entire Canadian Shield.
 The image above shows two of them side by side; Selwyn Dewdney labelled the one on the left “the Bloodvein shaman” and the one on the right “the Bloodvein bison”.

-I’ve created an entire post which looks at this Artery Lake rock painting site in much more detail.
+I’ve created an entire post that looks at this Artery Lake rock painting site in much more detail.
 If you’re interested, just click on the title below –

 We moved on a half-hour later, heading for the NE arm of Artery Lake and a reported pictograph site there.
 The pic below was taken from the point on the east side of the narrow entrance to this arm – we had pulled in there to stretch our legs and have a bite to eat.